Greek Yogurt Pizza Dough

 I always brush my Greek yogurt pizza dough with olive oil before adding any toppings.
 This enhances the flavor and helps it become nice and brown in the oven.
 Then, I add a layer of pizza sauce and plenty of mozzarella cheese.

 As far as toppings go, I’m partial to red onion, red bell pepper, and turkey pepperoni.
-However, other great options include:
+Other great options include:

 Yes, assemble the dough completely.
 Then, wrap it tightly with plastic wrap followed by aluminum foil, and store it in the fridge for up to 24 hours.
 When ready to bake, let the dough come to room temperature for about 30 minutes.
 Then, roll it out, and proceed with the recipe as normal.